-- on arrival at the landfill site, the vehicle will pass through the security gate and the driver will report to the landfill site office and sign in; - the landfill operator will direct them to the green waste disposal area.
-The operator shall also provide any additional instructions that may be necessary; - the vehicle shall travel along the site haul road to the designated area of the landfill; - the driver shall position the vehicle at a safe location and discharge the waste where instructed by the landfill operator; - once the waste has been discharged, the vehicle shall drive out of the landfill site along the haul road; - before leaving site the driver shall clean down the vehicle to remove waste attached to the outside of the vehicle, which may otherwise fall off on public roads; and

-• the driver shall sign out on leaving via the security gate.
+- Upon arrival at the landfill site, the vehicle will pass through the security gate and the driver will report to the Landfill Manager, who shall direct them to the green waste disposal area.
+The Landfill Manager shall also provide any additional instructions that may be necessary; - The vehicle shall travel along the site haul road to the designated area of the landfill; - The driver shall position the vehicle at a safe location and discharge the waste where instructed by the Landfill Manager; - Once the waste has been discharged, the vehicle shall drive out of the landfill site along the haul road; - Before leaving site the driver shall clean down the vehicle to remove waste attached to the outside of the vehicle, which may otherwise fall off on public roads; and - The driver shall leave site via the security gate.